analudias/analudias-en/README.md

   - Of all genres
   - Except horror
   - And musicals will always have a bigger place in my heart <3

-All of this happens when I'm not coding!
-Currently, I'm studing [Java](https://www.udemy.com/course/java-curso-completo/) and [mobile development](https://www.udemy.com/course/curso-completo-do-desenvolvedor-android/) with Udemy courses.

 If you would like to now more about me, fell free to connect with me on my [LinkedIn](https://www.linkedin.com/in/analudiastech/)!